moeinHP-aussie/Search-engine-and-web-crawler-design/README.md

 ## EN English

-# 🔍 Zoomit Persian Search Engine
+# 🔍 Zoomit.ir Persian Search Engine
 This project is a compact, intelligent search engine built for **Zoomit** articles.
 It covers the entire Information Retrieval (IR) pipeline, from crawling raw web data to ranking search results.

 ### 🏗️ System Architecture (Execution Phases)